 Dosage guidelines: Selenomethionine about 100 mcg once or twice daily.
 If you test your selenium levels and find that they are low… or you have elevated TPO Antibodies (one of many clues of Hashimoto’s thyroiditis), you can go up higher in dose, for example, 200 to 300 mcg daily, or even more for a period of time.
 But all of this should be undertaken with the supervision of a practitioner.

 Hydrogen peroxide is sometimes high in people with thyroid disorders, so neutralizing it is important, especially if you have Hashimoto’s.
 Catalase is as an antioxidant to reduce hydrogen peroxide that you make in your liver.
 It turns that hydrogen peroxide into water and oxygen within milliseconds!
 You can watch my video on YouTube by CLICKING HERE.
-If you’d like to buy it, this product is sold in supplemental form at my store, CLICK HERE to read reviews or buy.

 Since it has unbelievable, well-documented antioxidant properties, catalase is extremely beneficial to your blood stream, to your thyroid and to all your organs.
 It’s a super antioxidant and it’s endogenous (meaning you make it).
 By the way catalase helps break down alcohol, that’s why some people take it for hangovers, lol!